Loxton

 Loxton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Loxton's dwelling structures, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Loxton was 39.6%, with mortgaged dwellings at 33.1% and rented ones at 27.3%.
-The median monthly mortgage repayment in Loxton was $1,083, below Non-Metro SA's average of $1,153.
-The median weekly rent figure in Loxton was $221, compared to Non-Metro SA's $220.
-Nationally, Loxton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Loxton's dwelling structures, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Loxton was at 39.6%, similar to Regional SA, with mortgaged dwellings at 33.1% and rented ones at 27.3%.
+The median monthly mortgage repayment was $1,083, lower than the Regional SA average of $1,153.
+The median weekly rent figure was $221, slightly higher than Regional SA's $220.
+Nationally, Loxton's mortgage repayments were significantly lower at $1,083 compared to Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing